 Health Plan of Nevada will pay claims for covered health services during the first month of the grace period.
 In the second and third months of the grace period, claims will be pended.
 This means that no claims will be paid or processed in these months unless full premium payment is received by the end of the 3-month grace period.

-If you don’t qualify for an APTC, you’ll have a grace period of 31 days but only if you paid your first premium.
+If you don’t qualify for an APTC, you’ll have a grace period of one month but only if you paid your first premium.
 During the grace period, you will still have coverage.
-If full payment is not received within this 31-day grace period, your coverage will be canceled, and you will be responsible for the cost of services received during the grace period.
+If full payment is not received within this one month grace period, your coverage will be canceled, and you will be responsible for the cost of services received during the grace period.

 Claims are processed when a provider sends Health Plan of Nevada a claim for payment and is based upon eligibility at the time of processing.
 If your coverage ends after a claim is processed, the claim may be reprocessed and denied if the services were completed after the date your coverage ended.
 This could happen if coverage has ended because payment was not received on time or if your subsidy amount changes and the full premium payment were not received.